jjmckenzie704/liskov/README.md

 ## Team Liskov Project
-My Jukebox!
+My Modern Jukebox!
 Interactive site that allows you to listen to watch videos, see lyrics, and discover your favorite artist.

 ## Site Navigation
 Sign Up and Log In on our colorful landing page.